-- Ambiguously Youkai: Refers to herself as human, but she's based on the oni general Ibaraki-douji, she wears shackles like the other oni characters in the series, her hairstyle covers where an oni would have horns, and she has some sort of past with Suika.
+- Ambiguously Human: Refers to herself as human, but her character takes a lot of inspiration from the oni general Ibaraki-douji, she wears shackles like the other oni characters in the series, her hairstyle covers where an oni would have horns, and she has some sort of past with Suika.
 Smaller hints that Kasen isn't what she claims appear fairly often, like having a Sneeze Cut to her when people start talking about youkai.
 There are enough hints that she's a youkai that having her turn out not to be would be a shocking twist at this point.

 - Artificial Limbs: While she claims that her bandaged right arm is just scarred, when Reimu squeezes it there's nothing but black smoke underneath.
 She seems to be looking for her real arm so she can reattach it.

 - Assist Character: Her specials in Urban Legend in Limbo consist of summoning her pets to attack enemies, including Kanda (eagle), Houso (tiger) and Mukou (raijuu).

 - Bad Liar: Tends to become visibly nervous or agitated when she's hiding the truth, though most of the time the other characters either don't notice or assume she's offended.

 - Bandage Babe: Her right arm isn't merely covered with bandages, her right arm is, for all intents and purposes, smoke covered in bandages.